elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-identify-vertices-on-a-coordinate-plane.md

 url: /learn/mathematics/questions/how-do-you-identify-vertices-on-a-coordinate-plane
 score: -1.0
 related_article1:
-    id: 162292
+    id: 162553
-    title: What is the process for applying combined translation rules?
+    title: >-
+        How can graphs be used to verify translations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-process-for-applying-combined-translation-rules
+    url: /learn/mathematics/questions/how-can-graphs-be-used-to-verify-translations
 related_article2:
-    id: 162278
+    id: 162274
-    title: What are the rules for vertical movement in translations?
+    title: >-
+        What is a translation in the context of geometric transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-rules-for-vertical-movement-in-translations
+    url: /learn/mathematics/questions/what-is-a-translation-in-the-context-of-geometric-transformations
 related_article3:
     id: 162285
+    title: >-
-    title: How is the new location of a figure determined after a translation?
+        How is the new location of a figure determined after a translation?
     subject: Mathematics
     url: /learn/mathematics/questions/how-is-the-new-location-of-a-figure-determined-after-a-translation
 related_article4:
-    id: 162293
+    id: 162548
-    title: How do you add and subtract coordinates to achieve directional movement in translations?
+    title: >-
+        What is prime notation and how is it used in translations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-add-and-subtract-coordinates-to-achieve-directional-movement-in-translations
+    url: /learn/mathematics/questions/what-is-prime-notation-and-how-is-it-used-in-translations
 related_article5:
-    id: 162295
+    id: 162282
-    title: How can graphs be used to verify translations?
+    title: >-
+        What changes occur in coordinates during vertical translations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-graphs-be-used-to-verify-translations
+    url: /learn/mathematics/questions/what-changes-occur-in-coordinates-during-vertical-translations
 ---

 &nbsp;